pwlopez/ml-template/README.md

         - dockerfile
             * blueprint for buidling the container image

     *NOTE: Currently, only AWS is supported for training jobs.
-Other options include Github runners (paid) and self hosted runners on preferred hyperscaler*
+Other options include Github runners (paid) and self hosted runners on preferred hyperscaler.
+As a result most of these scripts will be tailored to AWS*

     ##### train.py
     - This file holds the actual model training as if you were training a model locally.
 This is the main script run for the training job on AWS.